rafiqrushdan/mwmr2024/README .md

 This project has been used for Final Year Project (FYP) for the last year of the semester from 2023 to 2024.

-The title for my (FYP) is **"DEVELOPMENT OF AN INDOOR AUTONOMOUS ROBOT USING ULTRASONIC SENSOR- BASED NAVIGATION"**.Therefore feel free to go through the research paper in the reference below.
+The title for my (FYP) is **"DEVELOPMENT OF AN INDOOR AUTONOMOUS ROBOT USING ULTRASONIC SENSOR- BASED NAVIGATION"**.
+Therefore feel free to go through the research paper in the reference below.